csiro-energy-systems/Dieter.jl/README.md

 The *Dieter.jl* Julia/JuMP package has been developed at [CSIRO](https://www.csiro.au) within the Energy Systems research program.

-Thanks to Mario Kendziorski for an earlier initial version, as well as Wolf-Peter Schill of DIW Berlin.
+Thanks to Mario Kendziorski for an earlier [initial Julia version](https://github.com/diw-berlin/Dieter.jl), as well as Wolf-Peter Schill and Alexander Zerrahn at DIW Berlin for the [original GAMS version](https://gitlab.com/diw-evu/dieter_public/dietergms).

 The CSIRO maintainer of this package is James Foster.